cityofaustin/atd-knack-services/README.md

 ### PostgREST API

 The Postgres data store is fronted by a [Postgrest](http://postgrest.com/) API which is used for all reading and writing to the database.
+The PostgREST server runs on an EC2 instance.

 All operations within the `api` schema that is exposed via PostgREST must be authenticated with a valid JWT for the dedicated Postgres user.
 The JWT secret and API user name are stored in the DTS password manager.

+## Configuration

 ### App names